do-me/kceo_glossary/docs/geospatial_data.md

 ## 1 Definition

-Consisting of, derived from, or relating to data that is directly linked to specific geographical locations.
+Consisting of, derived from, or relating to [Data](../data) that is directly linked to specific geographical locations.

 ### Examples